 Database Recovery: Database recovery testing should be performed whenever there might be a chance to lose data.
 Data loss can happen at any point in time, and the reason could be network failure, website down, Operating System, or any disaster.
 If any issues happen with the database, you should be able to recover the lost data and able to restore it.
 Recovery and restoration could be performed either manually or automatically, depending on what mechanism is applied to the application developer.

 Software Installation and Configuration

-Performance: Generally, performance testing performed separately, but in the Operational Readiness Test, you should verify the application behavior under load.
+Performance: Generally, performance testing is performed separately, but in the Operational Readiness Test, you should verify the application behavior under load.
 Start performing the load test with a specified number of users and check the application behavior manually.
-In other words, we can say perform sanity checks of the application under load.
+In other words, we can perform sanity checks of the application under load.

 Maintainability: Performing maintainability testing, we test installation routines and rollback for updates/patches for a database, infrastructure, and application.
 Maintaining the application should be easy.

 Security: The following test approaches should be performed during security testing – Security Information and Event Management, Penetration Testing, Intrusion Detection and Prevention, Access control, source code review, data protection, etc.